-I have been a self-entertained, artsy-crafty person as far back as I can remember.
+I have always been a self-entertained, artsy-crafty person.
 I attended Metropolitan Learning Center, an alternative public elementary school in Portland, Oregon.
 In that world of few rules, I had time on my hands and a healthy supply of of crafting materials.
 Along the way, I crossed paths with about every art medium.
 You could say I have always “played art.”

 Via Delia was established in 1986, originally as a handmade greeting card company, supplying over 40 gift shops in the Puget Sound area.
 The business name tagged along with me, as every few years I would discover something new to make and sell at craft fairs and local shops.

 In 2002, my husband and I moved to Oregon to raise our youngsters.
-Along the way, I bought a manual press to inexpensively “frame” my tiny watercolor paintings, by turning them into buttons and fridge magnets.
-I began messing around with the press to see what else I could do, and soon discovered my own technique.
+Along the way, I bought a manual button press to inexpensively “frame” my tiny watercolor paintings.
+I began messing around with it to see what else I could do, and soon discovered my own technique.
 I started supplying gift shops with “Bend” fridge magnets (Bend, being our home town), where they became popular with locals and tourists alike.